alt-plus-f4/azure-imdb/README.md

     "status": 200
 }
 ```
-Example GET request for findMovie func\n(if you send blank req it returns all of the entries in the db):
+Example GET request for findMovie func (if you send blank req it returns all of the entries in the db):
 ```json
 {
     "title": "Test Title",